 This week I explored new areas of Sarajevo mostly on foot.
-Sarajevo’s famous cable car (Sarajevska Žičara) was on my list, but I didn’t do much research before the ride.
-It’s the fast way up Mt.
-Trebević to popular recreational areas and favorite picnic spots for locals escaping the busy city.
-Riding the cable car made me think of alpine skiing which I miss but so far have not tried in Europe.
+Sarajevo’s famous cable car (Sarajevska Žičara) was on my list, but I did no research before the ride.
+The cable car is the fast way up Mt.
+Trebević to incredible views, popular recreational areas, and favorite picnic spots for locals escaping city life.
+Riding the cable car made me think of alpine skiing which I miss, but so far haven’t tried in Europe.

-The cable car base station is on Hrvatin Street in Bistrik, a neighborhood on the mountain’s northern slopes.
+Base station is on Hrvatin Street in Bistrik, a neighborhood on the mountain’s northern slopes.
 It’s a short uphill walk from Old Town, Latin Bridge, and Obala Kulina Bana along the Miljacka River.
 A round-trip ticket is $12 with tourists paying four times more than locals.
 It costs extra for bicycles and pets.
-The new system has 33 cable cars accommodating a total of 1,200 people.
+The new system has 33 cable cars that can accommodate 1,200 people.

 During the Siege of Sarajevo, Mt.
 Trebević became a “deadly sniper position on the frontline”.

 I shared a gondola with three fun German guys from Hanover.
 One pointed to a village below where his grandmother had lived during the siege.
 As we worked our way up the mountain, the area along the lift line was full of ice, snow, and protruding rocks.